Fashion in Nigeria: Traditional garments

 Nigerians usually dress casually because of the hot climate.
 However, both formal and traditional clothing are also worn.
 Many African cultures have a characteristic traditional style of dress that is important to their heritage.
 Traditional garments worn in Nigeria include:

 Yoruba men wear agbada, which is a formal attire, commonly worn as part of a three-piece set: an open-stitched full gown, a long-sleeved shirt, and sokoto (trousers fitted snugly at the ankle).

 The Hausa wear Babaringa.
 The isiagu is a men's pullover shirt similar to a dashiki that is worn by many groups in Africa.
 The traditional attire of Igbo men includes an isiagu patterned with embroidered lion heads, usually worn with trousers and a traditional striped hat.

 Traditional Yoruba dress uses textiles and fine beads (Iyun, Akun, Ikan, Segi, Opoto, Eri Eyin and others) to reflect social status and religious affiliation as well as personal identity and taste.
 Gold, Silver and other jewelry is also worn by Yoruba women.

 The Edo also traditionally express their status and identity with beads, but also with raffia work, anklets, and bangles.
 Edo men traditionally wear coral beads of two kinds, ekan and ivie, with either suits or traditional robes.
 Traditionally, they wear a white shirt contrasting with brightly striped fabric.

 The Gele is a traditional Yoruba woman's head wrapping made of firm material.
 It may be worn as a fashionable accessory on formal occasions but can also be a daily wear.
-The gele is peered with Iro ati Buba, Komole dress or Asoebi dresses by Yoruba women.
+The gele is paired with Iro ati Buba, Komole dress or Asoebi dresses by Yoruba women.
 Edo women wear a wedding crown called an okuku.

-Muslim women in northern Nigeria wear various types of veil, including the hijab, which reveal the face but cover the hair and may cover much of the body.
+Muslim women in northern Nigeria wear various types of veil, including the hijab, which reveal part of the face but cover the hair and may cover much of the body.
 Veiling may take fashionable forms.